 Overheating can be a serious problem for dogs.
 Heatstroke can be fatal within minutes - and once the symptoms are visible (excessive panting, dribbling, collapsing) it's often too late.

 Heatstroke is common because dogs aren't great at regulating their temperature once they start to overheat.
 Many dogs also lack "common sense" when it comes to staying safe in the sun, so it's up to owners to help them out.
-A cooling bed is one way - but there are many other things you can do.
+A cooling bed for dogs is one way to provide relief - but there are many other things you can do.

 If your dog finds his bed too hot during the summer, a cooling bed could be a great alternative.
 Cooling pads and mats also lower your pet's body temperature when he starts to overheat.

-My top recommendation for a cooling mat is the excellent Arf Pets Self-Cooling.
-It provides several hours of cooling without needing to be refrigerated, and the gel recharges automatically once your pet gets up.
+My top recommendation for a cooling mat is the excellent Arf Pets.
+It stays chilled for several hours without needing to be refrigerated, and the gel recharges automatically once your pet gets up.
 If you want a water dog bed, the K&H Pet Products Cool Bed III is a high-quality alternative.

 Do you have any questions about choosing the best cooling dog bed?
+Or have you tried one of the cooling mats above and want to give feedback?
 Please let me know in the comments - I'm always happy to help.

 About the Author: Richard Cross